Skip to main content Skip to footer

 Fender Player II Modified Stratocaster

-Why It's Cool: Vince Gill has long proved that a Stratocaster can sound just as country as any Tele—and the Player II Modified Strat packs the chops to make it happen.
+Why We Picked It: Vince Gill has long proved that a Stratocaster can sound just as country as any Tele—and the Player II Modified Strat packs the chops to make it happen.

 • Noiseless pickups offer clean tones without 60-cycle hum